Position Statements

 • The properly fitted custom mouthguard should be routinely and professionally examined for fit and function.
 Frequency of routine inspection is dependent on factors such as the athlete’s age, the demand of the sport that the athlete is engaged in, and the willingness for the athlete to properly care for the appliance.
 The frequency of the inspection should be determined by the dental professional for each individual situation and athlete.

-Approved by the Academy for Sports Dentistry Board of Directors Updated: 06/19/2019
+Approved by the Academy for Sports Dentistry Board of Directors Updated: 07/22/2024

-Academy for Sports Dentistry Position Statement on the use of Mouthguards and other Oral Appliances for the Prevention of Concussion and Enhancement of Strength and Performance
+The Use of Mouthguards and Other Oral Appliances for the Prevention of Concussion and Enhancement of Strength and Performance

-Approved by the Academy for Sports Dentistry Board of Directors July 19, 2015
+Approved by the Academy for Sports Dentistry Board of Directors 6/12/2024

 Mouthguard Mandates

-Approved by the Academy for Sports Dentistry Board of Directors Updated: 06/19/19
+Approved by the Academy for Sports Dentistry Board of Directors Updated: 07/22/2024

 Sports Dentistry in the Dental School Curriculum

-The Academy for Sports Dentistry supports the position that the dental school curriculum includes topics related to sports dentistry and the fabrication of properly fitted Custom mouthguards (lecture & laboratory).
+The Academy for Sports Dentistry supports the position that the Dental School curriculum includes topics related to Sports Dentistry and the fabrication of properly fitted Custom Mouthguards (lecture & laboratory).

-Approved by the Academy for Sports Dentistry Board of Directors Updated: 06/19/2019
+Approved by the Academy for Sports Dentistry Board of Directors Updated: 7/22/2024

-Tobacco, Smokeless Tobacco, and Vaping Position Statement
+Tobacco, Smokeless Tobacco, and Vaping and Recreational Marijuana Use

 ASD supports all efforts to curb tobacco and nicotine-related product use, especially in the youth population.
 The link between tobacco/nicotine use and adverse oral health conditions is well-founded.
 Implementing policies that reduce smoking adoption by the youth is a sound practice for improving oral and systemic health.
 We strongly support legislation in the effort to reduce tobacco/nicotine use.

-Approved by the Academy for Sports Dentistry Board of Directors Updated: 06/19/19
+Approved by the Academy for Sports Dentistry Board of Directors Updated: 07/22/2024